AndKaminer/FIXable/README.md

 # FIXable
-A PoC Financial Informatioin eXchange (FIX) Protocol server
+A simple implementation of Financial Informatioin eXchange (FIX) 4.2